 No. 54-OUT OF BOUNDS.
 Both feet are outside the wrestling area, breaking the boundary of an imaginary cylinder surrounding the wrestling area.

-No. 56-WRESTLING CONTINUES.
-During takedown attempts, wrestling continues as long as any part of either wrestler remains in bounds.
+No. 56-WRESTLING CONTIN-UES.
+During takedown attempts, wrestling continues as long as any supporting point of either wrestler remains in hounds